YuminTHU/training_class/docs/ribo_seq.md

 ##### input files
 1. <Ribo_bam>
 2. <exons.gtf> : a gtf file for only the exons from transcripts of interest, eg: X.exons.gtf
-3. <genome> : the file including all the chromosomes and its genome size.
+3. <chromosome_size> : the file including all the chromosomes and its genome size.
 Noted: genome can be obtained by using samtools faidx function with the input of fasta file. genome may look like this:
   ```
   2L	23513712
   2R	25286936